Gaps in the records

 Publicising the results

-We're creating an online datasbase, hosted within our new historicfalkland.scot website but organised along similar lines to Wikipedia, to hold the results of the survey, together with information from other sources such as published works and old census returns.
+Weve created a Wiki, or online datasbase, hosted within our new historicfalkland.scot website but organised along similar lines to Wikipedia, to hold the results of the survey, together with information from other sources such as published works and old census returns.
 We aim to gradually build up a comprehensive archive of Falkland's historic buildings.
-Explore the database (it only has a few entries as yet).
+Explore the Wiki.

 Were concentrating initially on the Conservation Area, but we won’t exclude other significant buildings - a logical cut-off would be the historic parish of Falkland.